cisagov/cool-accounts/audit/README.md

 # cool-accounts - audit subdirectory #

-This subdirectory contains Terraform code to provision the COOL "Audit" account.
+This subdirectory contains Terraform code to provision the COOL Audit account.
 It creates an IAM role that allows sufficient permissions to provision all AWS resources in this account.
 This role has a trust relationship with the Users account.